 For the longest time I didn’t pick up on the fact that they are twins.
 I would resolve to remember “that furniture guy’s” name only to be confounded when on the next episode his name suddenly was “Leslie” instead of “Leigh.”
 Then we happened to watch an episode where both twins appraised the same piece of furniture at once.
 As the dynamic duos cavorted across the screen flipping over tea tables,my brain seized up and the gears had a hard time getting back up to speed.
 After making sense of the chaos we were witnessing, David and I made the connection that the Keno twins reminded us of Xamot and Tomax, the dashing and debonaire gymnast/business executive twins from the G.I.
 Joe cartoon.

+Except, of course, the Keno twins are really nice guys who would never be part of an evil underground terrorist organization designed to take over the world.
 Needless to say, when we found out Antiques Roadshow was coming to Raleigh, we knew we’d be there.
 We applied for tickets as did many of our friends and relatives, but we’re the only lucky ones we know of who actually received tickets from the random drawing.
 What can we say?
 It was meant to be!

 That only left us to decide what to bring along to have appraised.
 For me, a natural choice was to bring my violin.
 I knew it was old when my parents bought it for me around 1996 but the date wasn’t written inside as is customary.
 I also know it sounds good- as do a lot of people around here who frequently offer to buy it from me at jam sessions (sorry folks, it’s not for sale.)
 There’s also a bit of mystery to the violin’s value.
 My violin teacher had facilitated the purchase of the instrument between my parents and the seller who owns a local guitar shop.
 After talking with my parents and learning that I liked to play bluegrass music, the seller was more than happy to reduce the price by several hundred dollars.
 Which has always left me wondering- did he really give us a deal, or was he planning to over charge us to start with?
 What is the real value of the instrument?
 Of course to me, it’s priceless and I’ll never part with it- but as is usually the case on Antiques Roadshow with sentimental items, how much should I insure it for?